 \section{Abstract}

 Modern Convolutional Neural Networks (CNNs) are increasingly power-intensive and computationally heavy, posing significant challenges for deployment on resource-constrained edge devices.
-While current research often exploits "hard" sparsity by skipping mathematical zeros, these methods are inherently limited because the fraction of mathematical zero values decreases significantly in deeper feature maps.
-While ReLU activations typically produce a zero fraction of only 20–50\% in these layers, smooth activation functions like Tanh generate virtually no zeros at all, rendering traditional skipping techniques ineffective.
-This paper proposes a "soft sparsity" paradigm that utilizes a novel hardware-efficient approximation strategy to selectively omit multiplications whose contributions to the final output are negligible, even if they are non-zero.
+Although current research often exploits "hard" sparsity by skipping mathematical zeros, these methods are inherently limited because the fraction of mathematical zero values decreases significantly in deeper feature maps.
+Although ReLU activations typically produce a zero fraction of only 20–50\% in these layers, smooth activation functions like tanh generate virtually no zeros at all, making traditional skipping techniques ineffective.
+This work proposes a "soft sparsity" paradigm that utilizes a novel hardware-efficient approximation strategy to selectively omit multiplications whose contributions to the final output are negligible, even if they are non-zero.
 The method leverages the Most Significant Bit (MSB) as a low-cost hardware proxy for logarithmic magnitude, allowing the system to compare relative product sizes against a tunable threshold without explicitly performing the multiplication.
 Integrated as a custom instruction within a 32-bit RISC-V processor, this approach was evaluated using the LeNet-5 architecture on the MNIST dataset.
-Results demonstrate that for ReLU-based models, inference can be performed by reducing no. of MACs by 88.42\% with no loss in accuracy.
-Furthermore, the method remains effective for smoother activations like Tanh, which lack hard zeros, achieving a reduction of 74.87\% of total multiplications while maintaining full accuracy.
-This translates to a 5x reduction in number of multiplication operations when compared to traditional hard-zero skipping paradigms.
+The results demonstrate that for ReLU-based models, inference can be performed by reducing the number of MACs by 88.42\% with no loss of accuracy.
+Furthermore, the method remains effective for smoother activations such as tanh, which lack hard zeros, achieving a reduction of 74.87\% of total multiplications while maintaining full accuracy.
+This translates to a 5x reduction in number of multiplication operations relative to traditional hard-zero skipping paradigms.
 As a consequence of this reduction in multiplication operations that have to be performed, inactive multipliers can be clock gated to conserve power.
 Power reduction will be sub linear to the reduction in multiplications as prior work has indicated memory access to also be a large contributor to power consumption during convolution.
-We estimate power reductions of 35.2\% and 29.96\% per inference operation of LeNet-5 using ReLU and Tanh activations respectively.
+This work estimates power reductions of 35.2\% and 29.96\% per LeNet-5 inference using the ReLU and the tanh activation function, respectively.